AverageHelper/Gamgee/README.md

 ### `video <video link>`

-Given a YouTube or SoundCloud video link, Gamgee responds with that video's title and duration.
+Given a YouTube, SoundCloud, or Bandcamp track link, Gamgee responds with that video's title and duration.

 ## Contributing